w3c/wai-tutorials/source/forms/multi-page.html.erb.md

 - Repeat [overall instructions](instructions.html#overall-instructions) on every page.
 - Split the form up according to the topic of the form fields on a page.
 For example, in an online shop, shipping and payment information are on separate pages.
-- Make is easy to skip (pages of) optional form fields.
+- Make is easy to skip optional stages.
 If a page is optional it makes sense to mention this information in the main heading of the page as well.
-- If possible, don’t give users a time limit to fill out the form.
-If you do need a time limit, provide a checkbox that allows the user to adjust or extend the time limit.
+- If possible, don’t set a time limit to fill out the form.
+If a time limit is required, provide a feature that allows the user to adjust or extend the time limit.

 ## Indicating progress
 {:.newex}